Birthday boy Bottas fastest in opening Belgian GP practice

 The Dutchman, who has a Belgian mother and is missing the support of his army of orange-clad supporters who usually throng the grandstands at Spa, was hot on the Mercedes pair's heels, ending the session just 0.081 seconds off the pace.

-Hamilton, winner of four of this season's six races, leads the overall standings by 37 points from Verstappen.
+Hamilton, winner of four of this season's six races and currently in the form of his life, leads the overall standings by 37 points from Verstappen.

 Bottas, who won the season-opening Austrian Grand Prix in July, is third 43 points behind his team mate.